-Please be advised that this public meeting will be held in Town Hall Government Center, 6601 Main Street, Miami Lakes, FL 33014
+Please be advised that this public meeting is open to the public and will be held in Town Hall Government Center, 6601 Main Street, Miami Lakes, FL 33014.

 Public Meetings will be held in person at the physical meeting location stated above.
 Members of the public are welcomed to attend the meetings.
 Facial coverings are recommended.

-Committee meetings resumed to full capacity inside Council Chambers in June 2021.
+Committee meetings will resume to full capacity inside Council Chambers starting in June 2021.
 Members of the public attending these public meetings are encouraged to wear a mask but will not be required to do so.
-Physical quorum will be required for all committee meetings, the meetings will continue to be live streamed on the Town’s website and social media outlets.
+Physical quorum will be required for all committee meetings.

 No clapping, applauding, heckling, verbal outburst in support of, or in opposition to a speaker or his/her remarks shall be permitted.
 Should a member of the audience become unruly, or behave in any manner that disrupts the orderly and efficient conduct of the meeting, the Mayor is given the right and the authority to require such person to leave the Council Chambers.